Royal Academy Exhibition of 1806

 The Death of Nelson by Benjamin West.
 Due to a dispute with the Academy West displayed work at a rival, private exhibition.

 The Royal Academy Exhibition of 1806 was an art exhibition held at Somerset House in London between 5 May and 21 June 1806.
 It was the thirty eighth annual Summer Exhibition staged by the Royal Academy of Arts.

 It was staged at a turbulent time for the organisation.
 The previous President of the Royal Academy, the American painter Benjamin West had been outsted and replaced by the architect James Wyatt.
 West staged his own exhibition featuring the large The Death of Nelson depicting the Battle of Trafalgar which drew over thirty thousand spectators including George III who missed the opening of the academy's exhibition.
 West would return to the Royal Academy as president later the same year.
 1806 also marked the first year of the rival British Institution which held its own exhibition of in Pall Mall at the same time.

 The academy's submissions including portrait paintings from Thomas Lawrence who emerged as the leading portraitist of the Regency era.
 Amongst his works was a painting feature the mistress and son of the Marquess of Abercorn.
 John Hoppner displayed a picture of the Prime Minister William Pitt the Younger.

 The French artist Philip James de Loutherbourg exhibited his landscape paintings The Evening Coach and The River Wye at Tintern Abbey.
-The young Scottish artist enjoyed his breakthrough with the genre painting The Village Politicians.
+The young Scottish artist David Wilkie enjoyed his breakthrough with the genre painting The Village Politicians.